youbot/youbot_driver/README.md

 ------------
 For more detailed information on class and methods please refer to the API documentation: http://youbot.github.com/youbot_driver

-To generate this documentation from the source code type:
+To generate the documentation from the source code type:
+    sudo apt-get install doxygen
     make doc